KxSystems/docs/docs/wp/data-recovery.md

 All tests were run using kdb+ version 3.1 (2014.03.27).

-## Kdb+tick
+## kdb+tick

-Kdb+tick is an architecture which allows the capture, processing and querying of data in real time and historically.
+kdb+tick is an architecture which allows the capture, processing and querying of data in real time and historically.
 It typically consists of:

 The feedhandler